jgmathew2/JobGPT/README.md

 # JobGPT
-a project developed for the Bitcamp 2024 hackathon, completed within 36 hours.
+a project developed for the Bitcamp 2024 hackathon (2nd place best app), completed within 36 hours.

 ## **Introducing JobGPT:** Revolutionizing the job application process with the power of AI